alilleybrinker/ruse/README.md

 ## Structure

 The core of Ruse is implemented as a Rust crate usable by any Rust program, with a binary program providing a command line interface to the crate's functionality.

-## Parsing

-There are (fantastically) a number of options for parsing in Rust.
-The most developed of these is Nom, but for Ruse we'll likely be using combine